Everyone has bad days, but knowing that is no help at all when you’re feeling down.

 So I want to share with you today eight things that you can do right now to start feeling better.

-I’m Nikki, the Truth Fairy, from ChoosingDifferently.com and I’m here to help you find your way to heal cancer.
+Hi, I’m Nikki, the Truth Fairy from ChoosingDifferently.com and I’m here to help you create a life of YOUR choosing.

 Shift yourself out of a low state